seanbreckenridge/dotfiles/README.md

 - [`ranger`](https://github.com/ranger/ranger) - file manager
 - [`picom`](https://github.com/yshui/picom) for window compositing
 - [`i3blocks`](https://github.com/vivien/i3blocks) for status bar

+[`.local/scripts/supervisor`](.local/scripts/supervisor) has scripts/a config file for [`supervisor`](https://github.com/Supervisor/supervisor), so I dont have to write plists or systemd scripts, and background processes work on both mac and linux.
+That uses [`bgproc`](https://github.com/seanbreckenridge/bgproc) as an anacron replacement.

 [`ttt`](https://github.com/seanbreckenridge/ttt/) is sprinkled throughout lots of my scripts, it acts as an extension to my shell history, saving commands from `i3` `bindsym`s, or `ranger` commands.